gbrodman/order-tracking/README.md

 The script will append tracking number info to the end of the sheet.
 I'd recommend adding column headers yourself before running the script.
 Currently, the columns in order are:
 - Tracking number
 - Order number
-- Cost in that shipment
+- Cost in that shipment (only available for personal Amazon accounts)
+- Email address to which the shipping notifcation was sent (NB: not necessarily the account you're reading the email with)

 An example (note that I added the header first):